jc-prg/birdhouse-cam/README.md

 After that open the device settings, check and save them also.
 * NOTE: if you want to add devices at the moment you have to edit the config file directly.
 It's stored as ./data/config.json.

+### Finalize database setup

+The default configuration of the database works without change but produces several error messages.
+To remove those open the admin tool via http://your-hostname:5100/_utils/ and login (default user:birdhouse, pwd:birdhouse).
+Go to the settings and create a single node.

 ### Add audio streaming (under construction, not running on iOS devices yet)